Why are scientists suddenly interested in UFOs?

 Military pilots reporting UFOs may be new.
 The public, however, has reported UFO sightings for decades.
 It began in the summer of 1947.

 On June 14 of that year, Mac Brazel found some strange debris on his ranch.
-The ranch sits on the outskirts of Roswell, N.M.
-He thought the material might be a kite.
+His land sits on the outskirts of Roswell, N.M.
+He thought the debris might have come from a kite.
 However, he couldn’t reassemble the bits of rubber, tinfoil, paper and wood strips into anything that looked like a kite.

 Brazel told the local sheriff what he’d found.
 The ranch was near Roswell Army Air Field (RAAF), a military base.
 So the sheriff reported this to the Army.